USF-HII/usf-hii.github.io/pages/usf-rc-hii/slurm/array.md

 The most common application is for applying the same processing routine to a collection of multiple input data files without having to submit multiple jobs.

-For a job which has a few variations, a normal Slurm job may be appropriate, but when variations number in the hundreds to hundreds of thousands, a Slurm job array is the ideal solution.
+For a job which has a small number of variations (e.g. 10 different input files), a normal Slurm job may be appropriate, but when variations number in the hundreds to hundreds of thousands, a Slurm job array is the ideal solution.

 ### Overview